-Pick a path you are comfortable in trudging whether it is well travelled or less travelled.
-Perhaps, comfortable is the wrong word.
-The path may not be smooth.
+Pick a path you are comfortable in trudging, whether it is well travelled or less travelled.
+Perhaps, relaxing is the wrong word.
+The way may not be smooth.
 It may disturb you beyond the point of comfort.
 It may overturn every decision you have ever made up to this point.

 Yes, it could be as lumpy as suggested above.
 That is why many refuse to make a choice or procrastinate.
-Doing nothing and letting life unfold is easy and no one can say you made a bad choice.
+Doing nothing and letting life unfold is easy, and no one can say you made the wrong choice.

-Choosing, making a decision, a comittment is a break from our comfortable situation moving deliberately into something new, unknown and unfamiliar.
+Choosing, making a decision or a commitment is a break from our comfortable situation, moving deliberately into something new, unknown and unfamiliar.
 It is something over which you may have no control once you are on the path.

 Why they sat in a LUMP of indecision could be because of fear.
-Fear of failure is strong in many and you may not be an exception.
-You fear that you will be blamed for the failure.
-You fear of what people say.
-You fear of what will happen to your loved ones.
+Fear of failure is healthy in many, and you may not be an exception.
+You fear that that blame is coming your way for the loss.
+You fear what people say.
+You fear what will happen to your loved ones.
 You fear people will make fun of you or disagree.

-Has it ever occurred to you that had you made a decision then, maybe life would be different.
+Has it ever occurred to you that had you decided then, maybe life would be different.
 Yes, you have put such thoughts aside before.
 If not, then you keep blaming yourself and end up a bitter human.
-Or you just erase your laziness ….but it bothers you once in a while and dims whatever happiness you have in life.
+Or you erase your laziness ….but it bothers you once in a while and dims whatever happiness you have in life.

 Has this happened to you?

 For many years, I was bored the whole day.
-I had no direction.
-I finished education.
+I had no direction, but I finished my degree in education.
 I was not interested in teaching.
-No, that was the last thing I wanted but at least I finished University.
+No, that was the last thing I wanted, but at least I finished University.
 I had a degree.
 Finally, someone decided for me.

-One of the nuns in the school where I taught told me that since I did not know what I wanted to do, maybe I should volunteer in one of their poor schools.
+One of the nuns in the school where I taught told me that maybe I should volunteer in one of their poor rural schools since I did not know what I wanted to do.
 Spend a few months and leave if it was not what I wanted.
 See if I could find myself.

-For lack of something meaningful to do I went.
-I stayed for 2 years.
+For lack of something meaningful to do, I went.
+I stayed for two years.
 At least, I was doing something.
-Enjoyed it very much but there is still the nagging feeling that there was a decision I was avoiding, some choice I must make.
+I enjoyed it very much, but there is still the nagging feeling that there was a decision I was avoiding, some choice I must make.

-Again, another circumstance took place which made the decision for me and I ended up making a commitment I stuck to for over 17 years.
-I was happy but that feeling was still there.
-I was restless but I don’t know why.
+Again, another circumstance took place, which decided for me, and I ended up making a commitment I stuck to for over 17 years.
+I was happy, but that feeling was still there.
+I was restless, but I don’t know why.
 I went for retreats, therapies, and then a graduate program to kick the conscious decision can further down the road.

 Looking back now, I failed to make decisions.
 I let circumstances do the choosing.
 Until I reached 40 and I told myself this is my last chance.
-I made my decision to take whatever risks there may be and I packed a lifetime of choice into one conscious decision roll of the dice.
+I decided to take whatever risks there may be, and I packed a lifetime of choice into one conscious decision roll of the dice.

 I left for another country.
 I started all over again.
-I had not built the capacity to be decisive because I had not made conscious decisions for 40 years of my life, decisions that really matter.
-Finally, understanding that if I did not make decisions, life would make them for me.
-I would be safe, but completely dissatisfied in my permanent role of chief spectator of my own life, but never the Quarterback.
+I had not built the capacity to be decisive because I had not made conscious decisions for 40 years of my life, decisions that matter.
+Finally, understanding that if I did not make decisions, events would make them for me.
+I would be safe but completely dissatisfied in my permanent role of a chief spectator of my own life, but never the Quarterback.